VictoriaFelice/weather-comparison/README.md

 - You can compare current weather in up to 5 cities at a time.

 ### Instructions:
-1. pip3 install -r requirements.txt
+1. Install 'requests' module.
+On Windows:
+> python -m pip install requests
 2. Add your API key to keys.py.
 To get your API key, go to https://.org.
 It is FREE, but you need to register.
-3. Run main.py file and follow prompts.
+3. Run main.py file.
+Enter cities in the following format, i.e., Paris,FR [City,2-letter Country Code]
+   Louisville,KY,US [City,2-letter State Code,US] -> for US locations

 ### File Descriptions
 1. main.py.
 Main file that you need to run.